BRING AUDIO FROM ANOTHER APP INTO FARPLAY

 4. Use your audio interface’s internal routing capability

-5. Use a mixer
+5. Use an external mixer

 ⚠ Be careful to avoid routing FarPlay audio output through a virtual sound card (or cables or an audio interface’s loopback functionality) back into FarPlay, which will cause remote session participants to hear an annoying echo.